Maruti grand vitara Delta user review: Should you buy?

 Grand Vitara Delta's competition is closely with Creta EX.

-The competition between the Grand Vitara Delta and the Creta EX Petrol is quite interesting, especially considering the minimal price difference—just about ₹30,000.
-It makes you stop and think, especially when you compare the features offered by both in this price bracket.
+The competition between the Grand Vitara Delta and the Creta EX Petrol is particularly interesting, given the minimal price difference of around ₹30,000.
+It really makes you pause and consider the features both cars offer within this range.

 What Could be Better